Skip to content

 For Evaporator Coils (Inside Unit)

-Indoor coils need a gentler touch.
-They collect different types of debris - mostly dust, skin cells (yuck, I know), and sometimes mould in humid areas like Queensland.
+Indoor coils need a much gentler touch.
+They collect different types of debris, mostly dust, skin cells, and sometimes mould in highly humid areas like Queensland.

-The HydroCell Tradie Air Conditioner Coil Cleaner is perfect for indoor units.
-It's a no-rinse formula designed specifically for split systems, which means less mess inside your home.
-Just spray it on, and it breaks down the grime while killing bacteria that can cause those funky AC smells.
+The HydroCell Tradie Air Conditioner Coil Cleaner is absolutely perfect for indoor units.
+It is a no-rinse formula designed specifically for split systems, which means significantly less mess inside your home.
+Just spray it on, and it actively breaks down the grime while killing bacteria that can cause those funky AC smells.

 blue-cleaners